pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 Today is the last day of the year.
 I'm wearing my yellow underwear; it's a new year's tradition in this part of the world.
 People say it shall bring wealth, luck and happiness for the upcoming twelve months.
 Growing up, I used to consider it silly to wear yellow underwear on new year's eve.
 Today I think silly is the one who doesn't.

 You are probably reading this because you code in C++.
 This means that you have battled frustration mastering `auto` deduction rules or lost your sanity trying to understand why `std::initializer_list` was considered a good idea.
-Anyone who has been doing this long enough knows that variables initialization is everything but trivial.
-It's an problem too essential to ignore but too challenging to master.
-And today I'm here to tell you that there is more to it.
+Anyone who has been doing this long enough knows that variable initialization is everything but trivial.
+It's a problem too essential to ignore but too challenging to master.
+Today I'm here to tell you that there is more to it.

 # Static Variables